Exoneura robusta: Dominance hierarchy

-Mating behavior
+Mating behaviour

 One question raised by the eviction of inseminated females is why male E. robusta would produce a scent marker at all.
 If this scent marker is what prevents subordinate females from re-entering the nest, it would hypothetically make sense for males to not produce a scent marker so the female could rear his offspring within the colony.
 The most likely explanation is that the scent is an unavoidable consequence of mating, a cue that cannot be avoided.
 Since females mate only once, it is not at all likely that the scent has anything to do with discouraging other males from mating with a given female.
 Another possibility is that the scent marker is what attracts a female to mate with a male in the first place, thus making it quite necessary.
 The presence of the scent could be adaptive or it could be a by product, not adaptive for the producing male.

 Reproductive skew

 Due to the dominance hierarchy found in E. robusta, reproductive skew (the unequal sharing of reproduction in a group) is common in reused nests.
 The more developed ovaries of dominant females allow them to produce more offspring than secondary reproductives.
 A third type of "worker" female has entirely undeveloped ovaries.
 Reproductive skew occurs less when relatedness is high in a E. robusta colony.
 Both the tug-of-war and restraint models of reproductive skew are compatible with this finding.
 Both models predict that dominant breeders are unable to completely control the reproduction of the subordinates.
 The restraint model applies to reproductive skew in reused nests because subordinates will restrain their reproduction in order to avoid eviction.
 However, the restraint model does not explain reproductive skew in new nests where evictions do not occur.
 Typically, reproductive skew would be a good indicator of fitness, due to an increase in total offspring being produced.
-However, because dominance is passed from mother to daughter behaviorally, reproductive skew alone may not determine fitness.
+However, because dominance is passed from mother to daughter behaviourally, reproductive skew alone may not determine fitness.
 The total number of daughters produced may not translate into the most genes being spread, because only the production of dominant females significantly increases fitness.